laboyd001/documentation/postman_oauth_to_salesforce.md

-## Checkout Rest API
+## Events Add To Waitlist Rest API
-The Checkout API can be used to create a shopping cart that integrates directly into Salesforce.
-It has also been designed to work with our [Events package for Attendee Registration](../events/events_checkout_api.md).
-The API is designed to accept data by POST calls from Rest formatted Urls.
+The Events Add To Waitlist API is designed to accept data by POST calls from Rest formatted Urls.
 All data is accepted and returned in JSON format.
 The platform must oauth into a SF org before making calls to the API.
 This API can also be called from a SF Site that's setup correctly.

-## Features
-- Build a shopping cart with application to capture item quantities for Products and Pricebook Entries in Salesforce
-- Persist the shopping cart as a Salesforce record so it can be retrieved by a unique key
-- Accept and validate Discount Codes for the entire order
-- Capture and save Bill to and Ship to information for the Sales Document
-- Relate an authorized or captured Transaction as payment for the shopping cart
-- Submit the shopping cart to create a Sales Document with related Line Items and Transaction in Salesforce

 ### Errors
 The API will return a Status Code = 400 or 500 depending on the error type: